 - Copy of the front and back of your currently employment authorization document

 - Completed Form I-765WS

-- Copies of any supporting evidence.
+- Copies of any supporting documentation.

-Tip: We also advise that you mail using priority shipping that includes a tracking number.
+Tip: We also strongly advise that you mail using priority shipping that includes a tracking number.
 The USPS’ Priority Mail flat-rate envelopes are perfect for this.